MichaelCurrin/vue-quickstart/README.md

 ## Deploy

-This repo includes a Github workflow to test the app - see [.git/worksflows](/.git/workflows/) directory.
+This repo includes a Github workflow to test the app - see the [worksflows](/.github/workflows/) directory.

 This does a production build of the app but it does not persist the built site - this can be done by extending the workflow.
 Or use Netlify or similar to deploy and serve.